If you or a loved one are in crisis and need immediate assistance, please view our Crisis Information

-- Community Clinical Psychologist, Youngsfield Army Base, South African National Defence Force, Cape Town, South Africa 2009 - 2010
+- Community Clinical Psychologist, Youngsfield Army Base, South Africa National Defence Force, Cape Town, South Africa, 2009 - 2010

-- Clinical Psychologist (Locum), NHS Norfolk and Suffolk Trust, UK 2018
+- Clinical Psychologist (Locum), NHS Norfolk and Suffolk Trust, Kings Lynn, 2018

-- Clinical Psychologist, Ellern Mede Specialist Eating Disorders Hospital, London 2018 – current
+- Clinical Psychologist, Ellern Mede Specialist Eating Disorders Hospital, London, 2018 - 2019